cmsis-svd/cmsis-svd/README.md

 The generic description of each MCUs CPU and hardware registers is very valuable when generating code that can be used for talking to specific target hardware.
-In fact, much of the code in parts of CMSIS itself are generated based of the SVD.
+In fact, much of the code in parts of CMSIS itself are generated based on the SVD.
 ARM distributes an executable that does this transformation (SVDConvert.exe).

 The information can also be used for building debug tooling, test